hackingmaterials/rocketsled/README.md

-# TurboWorks
+# Rocketsled
 An "On-rails" Machine Learning Interface/Black Box Optimizer for FireWorks workflows.
 ![Comparison of Workflows](/docs/Comparison.png "Difference between optimized and unoptimized workflows")

-# What is TurboWorks?
+# What is Rocketsled?
-TurboWorks is a flexible and easy-to-use automatic machine-learning framework for Fireworks workflows.
+Rocketsled is a flexible and easy-to-use automatic machine-learning framework for Fireworks workflows.
 ![Fireworks logo](/docs/fw.png "Fireworks")
 ### Why would I use it?
-If you have a complex, multi-iteration task to execute across different computers, and you would like to automatically reduce the number of expensive calculations needed to run your task, TurboWorks is for you.
+If you have a complex, multi-iteration task to execute across different computers, and you would like to automatically reduce the number of expensive calculations needed to run your task, Rocketsled is for you.
 ### What can it do?
-TurboWorks functions as a **black box optimizer** for a sequential optimization loop; it requires no knowledge of a function in order to optimize it.
-More importantly though, TurboWorks **retains the workflow management abilties** of FireWorks (provenance, dynamic workflows, duplicate detection and correction, error handling) across **arbitrary computing resources**.
+Rocketsled functions as a **black box optimizer** for a sequential optimization loop; it requires no knowledge of a function in order to optimize it.
+More importantly though, Rocketsled **retains the workflow management abilties** of FireWorks (provenance, dynamic workflows, duplicate detection and correction, error handling) across **arbitrary computing resources**.

-TurboWorks is implemented as a modular, atomic task (FireTask) in a FireWorks workflow; it can run multiple optimizations for a single task or execute only once in an entire workflow.
+Rocketsled is implemented as a modular, atomic task (FireTask) in a FireWorks workflow; it can run multiple optimizations for a single task or execute only once in an entire workflow.
 It's up to you.

-Other abilities of Turboworks include:
+Other abilities of Rocketsled include:
 * Facilitating feature engineering
 * Duplicate prevention with tolerances
 * Persistent storage and optimization tracking